Nicolae Pantea: Club career

 Pantea was born on 12 February 1946 in Beliu, Arad County, Romania and began playing junior-level football in 1961 at Rapid Arad for three years.
 Subsequently, he went to UTA Arad and made his Divizia A debut on 30 August 1964 under coach Coloman Braun-Bogdan in a 3–0 away loss to Steagul Roșu Brașov.
 He reached with UTA the 1966 Cupa României final where coach Nicolae Dumitrescu used him the entire match in the 4–0 loss to Steaua București.
 Shortly afterwards, Pantea joined Steaua, a team with whom he won the 1967–68 title in which coach Ștefan Kovács used him in six matches.
 He also won the Cupa României four times, in the years 1967, 1969, 1970 and 1971, but played only in the second and the latter of the finals.
 During his time with The Military Men he also made 14 appearances in European competitions.
 Pantea played six games in 1971–72 European Cup Winners' Cup campaign, as the team reached the quarter-finals by eliminating Hibernians and Barcelona, being eliminated on the away goal rule after 1–1 on aggregate by Bayern Munich.
 Over the years, he also netted two goals in a loss and a victory in the derby against Dinamo București.
 After nine seasons spent at Steaua, Pantea alongside Florian Dumitrescu and six other players were sent to Divizia B club Petrolul Ploiești in exchange for Constantin Zamfir.
 However, he retired shortly afterwards.
-Pantea accumulated a total of 249 appearances with 30 goals scored in Divizia A and 35 matches in which he netted seven times in Cupa României.
+Pantea accumulated a total of 249 appearances with 30 goals in Divizia A and 35 matches in which he netted seven times in Cupa României.